Sher Mohammad Akhundzada

-Sher Mohammed Akhundzada (also known as Sher Ahmed Akhundzada) is a tribal leader who was the Governor of Helmand in Afghanistan from 2001 to 2005.
+Sher Mohammed Akhundzada (also known as Sher Ahmed Akhundzada) is an Alizai tribal leader who was the Governor of Helmand in Afghanistan from 2001 to 2005.
+As governor, he implemented various agricultural projects in Helmand, including canal excavation from the Kajaki dam for irrigation and electricity generation projects.
+He was deeply involved in opium production and smuggling, leading to his removal from office by the Afghan government in 2005 after lobbying by the British, who were leading counter-narcotic efforts in Afghanistan at the time.
+He was succeeded as governor of Helmand by Mohammad Daoud.

 Early life

-Sher Mohammed was born to the Akhundzada family in northern Helmand province, which played an important role in the Soviet–Afghan War.
+Sher Mohammed was born to the Akhundzada family in northern Helmand province, Afghanistan, which played an important role in the Soviet–Afghan War.
 Belonging to the main tribe of Helmand, the Alizais, they hailed from the district of Musa Qala.
 His uncle was Mohammad Nasim Akhundzada who became a leading jihadi commander in Helmand.
 After Nasim was assassinated in 1990, his brother Rasul Akhundzada (Sher Mohammad's father) became governor of Helmand.
 Another brother, Abdul Ghafar Akhundzada, became governor when Rasul died of cancer.
 Abdul Ghafar was assassinated in Quetta, Pakistan on 18 March 2000.

 Governor of Helmand

 Sher Mohammed Akhundzada was appointed as Governor by the President Hamid Karzai in 2001 and served until 2005.